 - Been selling products or services for a period of at least one year prior to the date of application.

 - A real and substantial presence in the geographic market of New York City, which includes the five boroughs of New York City and the following counties: Nassau, Putnam, Rockland, Suffolk, and Westchester in New York, and Bergen, Hudson, and Passaic in New Jersey.
-Businesses located outside of New York City must have a significant tie to the City's business community (e.g., have derived 25% or more of gross receipts from business conducted in the City, possess a license issued by the City, etc.).
+Businesses located outside of New York City must have a significant tie to the City's business community.
+Examples of such ties include having derived 25% or more of gross receipts from business conducted in the City, or possession of a license issued by the City.